 ACRI is a 501(c)(3) organization dedicated to education and to which contributions are tax-deducible.
 We are funded through private donations from individuals and major charitable institutions and foundations.

 ACRI is committed to achieving equal opportunity for everyone.
-Specifically, we focus on public education, policy research, monitoring the legal status of constitutional amendments in CA, WA, FL, MI, NE and AZ, and working with other national organizations and working with other national organizations to build a coalition in support of equal treatment by our government.
+Specifically, we focus on public education, policy research, monitoring the legal status of constitutional amendments in CA, WA, FL, MI, NE, AZ and OK, and working with other national organizations and working with other national organizations to build a coalition in support of equal treatment by our government.

 ACRI also seeks to affect a cultural change by challenging the “race matters” mentality embraced by many of today’s so-called “civil rights leaders.”
 ACRI’s leaders and supporters believe that civil rights are individual rights and that government policies should not advocate group rights over individual rights.